"Every dementia person is different."

 When Mom was first diagnosed she was already having issues sleeping and suffered from terrible nightmares.
 Four years later when my sister and I took on 24/7 care the nightmares had subsided.
 Sleep, however, was still elusive.
 Melatonin and sleepy-time teas were no help.
 This was our first foray into the world of geriatric psych doctors (medical professionals who specialize in mental health treatment for older adults).
 Dr. Susan hooked us up with Mirtazapine and it has worked wonders for us.

 Sundowning is increased agitation that usually begins in the late afternoon and continues into the evening.
 I've yet to hear any caregiver mention that their dementia person skipped the sundowning experience - it is incredibly common.
 Mom experienced it as increased confusion, frustration, and/or sadness.
-Now in Stage 7 it seems to have peaked.
+Now in Stage 7 it has mostly subsided.
 I can't remember the last time I went "WTH?
 Oh, that's right, it's sundowning time."

 Has any caregiver gotten through the early stages without silently screaming to the universe, "If I have to tell her <insert a myriad of repetitive questions here> one more time...!"?
 I doubt it.
 I will say that for me, this got easier.
 It was a few months of grin and barely bare it, but soon after it ceased to trouble me.